What Is Life Insurance? Financial Protection For The Future

 What is not covered by life insurance?

 Life insurance pays out the death benefit following most natural and accidental deaths, such as illnesses, car accidents, or workplace incidents.
-But some cases may not qualify for payout at all, or if they do, it’s only for reduced payouts.
+But some cases may not qualify for payout at all, or if they do, only for reduced payouts.

 • Application fraud